 Formative assessment is provided through the submission of practice online assessments and essay plans.
-Feedback is provided prior to submission of the online test and the essay.
+Feedback is provided prior to the submission of the online test and the essay.

-Summative assessment is provided through online assessment, case presentations, case studies, case scenarios, a research proposal, a project report and, finally, a research report.
+Summative assessment is provided through an online assessment, case presentations, case studies, case scenarios, a research proposal, a project report and, finally, a research report.

 Exemptions and transferability

-Students may be eligible for exemption of modules/credit points within the Postgraduate Certificate, Diploma and Masters.
+Applicants may be eligible for exemption of modules/credit points within the Postgraduate Certificate, Diploma and Masters.